If you’ve ever struggled to get to sleep at night, you’re not alone.

 In my work through Project Pure, I support people experiencing anxiety and insomnia through a therapeutic approach called Deep Release Therapy (DRT).

-A Different Way to Understand Anxiety and Insomnia
+A Different Way to Understand Insomnia

 About the Author